pawatsethaput/OpenBank/REST-API-V1.4.5.md

-**Developers: This page specifies a Transfers approach that is work in progress.
+**Developers: This page specifies a Transaction Request approach that is work in progress.
 It is not currently available on the sandboxes!**

 See this branch: https://github.com/OpenBankProject/OBP-API/tree/challenge_payments